Love spicy ramen? Prove it. Eat this giant bowl of Hellfire Ramen at Kawa

 OK, so you love spicy ramen.
 But how much do you love it?
 And how much of it can you handle eating in one sitting?

-You can test out your love for the nation's hottest noodle bowl trend beginning Sunday, March 17 when Kawa Ramen & Sushi, 2321 N. Murray Ave., launches their inaugural ramen challenge: a bold eating competition featuring a quadruple serving of chili-infused ramen.
+You can test out your love for the nation's hottest noodle bowl trend at Kawa Ramen & Sushi, 2321 N. Murray Ave., which has launched their second ramen challenge: a bold eating competition featuring a quadruple serving of chili-infused ramen.

 Here's the deal